Crypto Held as Inventory: The IAS 2 Broker-Trader Exception (2026)

 Sources

-- IFRS Interpretations Committee — Holdings of Cryptocurrencies, June 2019 agenda decision (IAS 2 if held for sale in the ordinary course of business; otherwise IAS 38) — IFRS.org
+- IFRS Interpretations Committee — Holdings of Cryptocurrencies, June 2019 agenda decision: IAS 2 applies if held for sale in the ordinary course of business; otherwise IAS 38.
+The decision also notes the IAS 2 paragraph 3(b) broker-trader requirements.

-- IAS 2 Inventories — general measurement (lower of cost and net realisable value); commodity broker-trader measurement (fair value less costs to sell, changes in profit or loss); ¶36–39 disclosures
+- IFRS — IAS 2 Inventories: general measurement (lower of cost and net realisable value), the commodity broker-trader measurement (fair value less costs to sell, changes in profit or loss), and the ¶36–39 disclosures.

-- IFRS 13 Fair Value Measurement — ¶91–99 disclosures where measured at fair value
+- IFRS — IFRS 13 Fair Value Measurement: ¶91–99 disclosures where measured at fair value.

 IAS 38 and Crypto: The IFRS Intangible-Asset Treatment (2026)